-(formerly HS 203)

-Presents an overview of counseling theory, with focus on the development of specific helping behaviors.
+(formerly HS 203) Presents an overview of counseling theory, with focus on the development of specific helping behaviors.
+This course is only offered in the Spring.

 HUMS 204 - Ethics and Practice Issues in the Human Services and Addiction Counseling (3)